kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-hooks.md

 }
 ```

-If this number of threads is greater than 0, Kuzzle will launch the plugin on as many separate threads.
+If this number of threads is greater than 0, Kuzzle Backend will launch the plugin on up to that number of separate threads.
-If there are more than 1 thread for that plugin, each time a listened event is triggered, Kuzzle will pick one thread to notify using round-robin.
+If there is more than one thread for a single plugin, Kuzzle Backend will use round-robin scheduling to select a thread each time an event is triggered.

 <aside class="notice">
-As the Plugin is isolated in separated processes, the <a href="{{ site_base_path }}plugins-reference/plugins-context">plugin context</a> provided to worker plugins do not contain <code>accessors</code>
+Since the Plugin is isolated in separate processes, the <a href="{{ site_base_path }}plugins-reference/plugins-context">plugin context</a> provided to worker plugins does not contain <code>accessors</code>
 </aside>

 ---

-## TL;DR plugin skeleton
+## Plugin Skeleton

 ```javascript
 class HookPlugin {